Cenikl/SQL-Project/readme.md

-# Insert for our Database
+# Inserts for our Database

 | tables    | number of values |
 | --------- | ---------------- |